 A strong commitment to creating a diverse work environment is central to Parker Poe’s core values and strategic vision.
 The diverse background and experiences of Parker Poe’s attorneys and staff enhance our practice of law and our service to our clients.

 Parker Poe has worked hard to bring that vision to life.
 The firm was one of the first in the Southeast to set up central oversight of diversity initiatives.
 Under the leadership of a firmwide Diversity & Inclusion Committee, we have expanded our focus on recruiting and retaining female, minority, LGBT, and other diverse attorneys.
-The number of diverse attorneys at Parker Poe has more than doubled since those initiatives began over a decade ago.
+The number of diverse attorneys at Parker Poe has more than doubled since those initiatives began more than 15 years ago.

 “I want people to know from the outside what I see inside the walls of Parker Poe – the support that I have received since the day I began working here from so many different people, young associates to older partners,” says attorney Chara O’Neale, who now serves as the director of talent management and diversity and inclusion.
 “My goal is help make diversity and inclusion even more a part of the fabric of our firm and the culture of who we are.”